Engaging and Empowering Banking Contact Center Agents

 How valid are these performance metrics in today’s omnichannel banking environment?

 The metrics like average handle time and first call resolutions may not go away, and they are still relevant for transactional queries.
-However, in a proactive customer-focused environment, these two metrics should be done away with for measuring the agents’ performance.
+However, in a proactive customer-focused environment, these two metrics should be done away with for measuring the call center agents’ performance.

 However, customer experience metrics like CSAT and NPS scores are very relevant in measuring the performance of complex queries.